Table of Contents

-A good strategy can be to base your decision on proposals rather than the promotional material!
+A good strategy can be to base your decision on proposals rather than promotional material!

 By sending a Request for Proposal (RFP) to different video companies, you can get a really accurate sense of what each of them can bring to the table for your project – Allowing you to sift through ideas and choose a provider that feels like the best fit.

 In this piece, you’ll find a brief guide to help you send an accurate request for proposal, and we’ve even included a free template for it!
-Hopefully giving you a head start on your way to that awesome video you are looking for.
+Here at Yum Yum Videos, we hope it gives you a head start on your way to that awesome video you are looking for.